gal-actic/WebDev-Projects/AIBotWhiz/README.md

 ## Support

-For any questions or assistance regarding AIBotWhiz, please get in touch with our support team at support@aibotwhiz.com.
+For any questions or assistance regarding AIBotWhiz, please get in touch with our support team.

 ## Contributing